 10 of 10

 Top off your holiday celebrations with homemade chocolat chaud.
 Made with melted chocolate, hot milk, and whipped cream, it certainly isn't your average hot chocolate recipe.
-Whether your holiday tradition involves playing in the snow, basking in the sun, or cuddling up indoors, you will love adding this recipe to the festivities!
+Whether your holiday tradition involves playing in the snow, decorating the tree, or cuddling up by the fire, mugs of this French hot chocolate will bring a special touch to the festivities.